Xilinx/finn/src/finn/compressor/README.md

     3. Insert pipeline registers between compressor stages.
     4. Build either a final adder or an accumulator as the final stage.
 2. Annotate LUT6CY instances with placement constraints so that the LUT Cascade will be utilized (in `src/passes/lut_placer.py`).
 3. Replace inexpressible connections: Place wires between connected instantiated modules (in `src/passes/wire_inserter.py`).
 4. Annotate input and output signals in the compressor (in `src/passes/io_annotator.py`).
 5. Emit generated SystemVerilog source (in `src/passes/emitter.py`)

 ## Extending the Tool
 ### Adding new Counters
 Counters without gate absorption are defined in `graph/counters/counter_candidates.py`.
 Counters with gate absorption are defined in `graph/counters/absorption_counter_candidates.py`.

 ### Adding new Passes
 Before adding new passes over the compressor graph, check out if the simple iterator defined in `node_iterator.py` can be inherited to save boilerplate code.

+# Authors
+This tool was created as a standalone compressor generator by Konstantin Hossfeld and Thomas Preußer.
+It was extended and integrated into the finn flow by Simon Gerber.